- Identify strategies for resolving conflicts with an instructor

-The most common “conflict” that students experience with instructors is feeling that they’ve received a lower grade than they deserve.
-This may be especially true for new students not yet used to the higher standards of college.
+The most common conflict that students experience with instructors is feeling that they’ve received a lower grade than they deserve.
+This conflict may be especially common for new students not yet used to the higher standards of college.
 It can be disappointing to get a low grade, but try not to be too hard on yourself or on the instructor.
 Take a good look at what happened on the test or paper and make sure you know what to do better next time.

 Here are guidelines for talking about a grade or resolving any other problem or disagreement with an instructor:

 - Go over the requirements for the paper or test and the instructor’s comments.
 Be sure you actually have a reason to evaluate the grade—not just that you didn’t do well.
 Be prepared with specific points you want to discuss.

 - Make an appointment with your instructor.
 For face-to-face classes, don’t try to talk about your concern before or after class.

 - Be polite.
 Begin by politely explaining that you thought you did better on the assignment or test (not simply that you think you deserve a better grade) and that you’d like to go over it to better understand the result.

 - Allow the instructor to explain his or her comments on the assignment or grading of the test.
 Don’t complain or whine; instead, show your appreciation for the explanation.
 Raise any specific questions, or make comments at this time.
 For example, you might say, “I really thought I was being clear here when I wrote . . . .”